UBC-MDS/movielover_py/docs/reflection-milestone4.md

 ### Accomplishments of dashboard deliverables

-- Both the DashPy and DashR dashboard displays 3 intuitive illustrations, including a scatter plot, bar chart and line chart.
+- Both the DashPy and DashR dashboards display 3 intuitive illustrations, including a scatter plot, bar chart and line chart.
 As mentioned in the peer review, the app is clean and intuitive to use.
 The filtering options are straightforward to control with a range slider and checklist.
 Therefore, massive statistical, coding knowledge or extensive industry background are not necessarily required for using the app.
 - For DashPy, the 3 graphs are tightly linked to each other as the app supports various interactivity.
 It provides flexibility to present different characteristics of each selected genre.
 - The usage instructions in the tip box are simple and intuitive.
 - The app was deployed on Heroku.
 So, other users are welcome to use the app for their purpose by accessing the webserver.